Ready or not, Canadian business may face sanctions under EU’s GDPR privacy law

 One of the criticisms of GDPR has been that it could impose higher administrative costs on every company that wants to comply with the rules _ plus the potentially devastating impact of being hit with a fine for violating the law.

-Among those raising the alarm is Jack Ward, a spokesman for the recently formed Data Catalyst advisory council, which aspires to educate policy makers and businesses about the importance of the data-driven economy.
+Among those raising the alarm is Jake Ward, a spokesman for the recently formed Data Catalyst advisory council, which aspires to educate policy makers and businesses about the importance of the data-driven economy.

 “Now, I’m not saying that it’s a bad bill, because I don’t necessarily think it is,” Ward said in an interview.